 Immunity Boosting Ingredients

 All you absolutely need per person for this green soup recipe is :

-- A few handfuls of leafy green veg : such as broccoli, spinach, kale or collard, which are immunity boosting because they give us:
+The base of the soup is a few handfuls of leafy green vegetables such as broccoli, spinach, kale or collard greens, which are immunity boosting because they give us: